khhoerauf/mobile-e2e-test/TASK_2/README.md

 # Mobile E2E Test Framework

-This repository provides an End-to-End testing framework for Monefy mobile application, utilizing [Appium](http://appium.io/docs/en/latest/) and [WebdriverIO](https://webdriver.io) on MacOS.
-The framework supports automating Android and iOS mobile applications, enabling robust and scalable testing.
+This repository provides an End-to-End testing framework for the Monefy mobile application, utilizing [Appium](http://appium.io/docs/en/latest/) and [WebdriverIO](https://webdriver.io).
+I chose these frameworks because both tools have large, active communities and extensive documentation, ensuring continuous support and regular updates.
+Additionally, they are open-source, making them cost-effective and accessible.

+In the future, the framework can be integrated with GitHub Actions to enable continuous integration and automated testing workflows.
+Both frameworks support Android and iOS mobile applications, providing a robust and scalable solution for comprehensive testing.

+This project does not currently include integration with a Continuous Integration (CI) pipeline.
+For executing tests, the application is installed directly from the Google Play Store.
+I attempted to export the APK from the production version but have not yet managed to execute tests against it.

 # Table of contents